And Life Comes Back My Review

 He reached down from on high and took hold of me; he drew me out of deep waters.
 He rescued me from my powerful enemy, from my foes, who were too strong for me.
 They confronted me in the day of my disaster, but the Lord was my support.
 He brought me out into a spacious place; he rescued me because he delighted in me.
 Psalm 18:16-19

 ~I received this book free of charge for the purpose of this review.
 As I’m sure you can see, all opinions are my own.
-Oh, and if you purchase from the link I will earn some change, so thanks in advance! 😉 No really, thank you for supporting us by purchasing from our links, it truly is a blessing.
+This post may contain affiliate links which won’t change your price but will share some commission.

 ~ This post contains affiliate links to help you find the products we use.